aptise/peter_sslers/README.md

 the most widely usable Certificate.

-## How does this handle LetsEncrypt AccountKeys?
+## How does this handle Certbot AccountKeys?

-AccountKeys from the LetsEncrypt client are reformatted into PEM-encoded RSA keys.
+Certbot stores RSA AccountKeys in a JWK (JSON Web Key) format.
+AccountKeys from the Certbot client are reformatted into PEM-encoded RSA key.
 The data from the various json files are archived into the database for use later.
-The account data is searched for the actual environment it is registered with, and that becomes part of the Account record.
+The account data is anayzed for the actual environment it is registered with, and that becomes part of the AcmeAccount record.

-## Why use OpenSSL directly? / does this work on windows?
+## Why use OpenSSL directly? / Does this work on Windows?

 When this package was first developed, installing the necessary python packages for cryptography required a lot of work and downloading.
 OpenSSL should already be